justcopypaste/certificates/Google_Python/README.md

-# google_python
+#Google IT Automation with Python
-Google IT Automation with Python an online course authorized by Google and offered through Coursera
+an online course authorized by Google and offered through Coursera